florex/xai-cnn-lrp/README.md

 # xai-cnn-lrp
 This repository contains codes to explain One-Dimensional Convolutional Neural Networks (1D-CNN) using Layer-wise Relevance Propagation.
 The explanation technique consists in computing the relevance of the various n-gram features and determining sufficient and necessary n-grams.
 Codes developed in this project were designed for experimental purposes and cannot be used in the state to handle all the types of 1D-CNN architecture without any adaptation.
 The project comes with a multi-channel 1D-CNN model generator which can be used to generate testing models.

+This article detail the method implemented in this repository : https://arxiv.org/abs/2010.03724

 # Dependencies :
     - python 3.6+
     - keras (tested on 2.2+)